 Do you ever have a muscle that is tight and painful?
 Does it feel better with massage, but it just never totally goes away?
 Sometimes our muscles are “neurologically locked” which is to say, our nerves are telling them to be ON all of the time.
 While there may be a deeper underlying cause for that, IMS is a very effective way to treat this kind of muscle.

-Intramuscular Stimulation or “dry needling” is a powerful treatment technique used to decrease muscle pain and improve muscle function.
+Intramuscular Stimulation also known as dry needling or trigger point dry needling is a powerful treatment technique used to decrease muscle pain and improve muscle function.
 During IMS, “acupuncture” type needles are inserted directly into myofascial trigger points, otherwise known as muscle knots.
-When inserted into the appropriate location, IMS will literally make your muscle twitch.
+When inserted into the appropriate location, IMS will literally make your muscles twitch.
 That muscle twitch is correlated with a decrease in muscle tension and pain, and an improvement in muscular function.

-So, why exactly would I want to do IMS?
+So, why exactly would I want to do IMS physiotherapy?

-It can relieve muscle pain, improve mobility, decrease muscle stiffness and improve muscle function (ie. strength and recruitment).
-With these effects, IMS can be used to treat MANY different conditions.
+It can relieve chronic pain, muscle pain, neuropathic pain (nerves malfunction), neck pain, tennis elbow, golfers elbow, joint pain, knee pain, pelvic girdle pain, sacroiliac joint pain, shoulder pain, soft tissue pain, muscle shortening, improve mobility, decrease muscle stiffness, improve muscle function (ie. strength and recruitment) and increase blood flow to the problematic area.
+With these effects, IMS can be used to treat WIDE RANGE of different conditions.

 Are there risks to IMS?